robforee/UTA-VIRT-CYBER-PT-06-2021-U-LOL/Week-23/2/Activities/03_Behavioral_Interviews/Unsolved/README.md

     Remember, your answer shouldn't be longer than a few minutes.

+   My background is in data analysis, software development and document automation.

+   I am interested in the data streams and processing tools used in the cyber sec industry.

+   I bring my data pipeline management and anomaly analysis skills.

 2. When you and a partner have your answers ready, take turns reciting them.

 3. Provide constructive feedback, such as: